Jaipal501caet/TestRep1/README.md

-# TestRep1
-This is test repo to try git commands.
+# This is maven project having anagram java programe and POM file with shade plugin.